 Laughs – that is all the same!
 In an environmental or life cycle assessment, we assess the potential environmental impact of our products along their entire life cycle.
 We prepare this life cycle analysis according to the international ISO standard 14040 and have it checked by an independent, external body.
 We publish the final, audited version as a "360-degree environmental check" - as for our Mercedes-Benz EQC, for example.
-(Mercedes-Benz EQC 400 4MATIC: power consumption combined: 20.8 - 19.7 kWh/100 km; CO₂ emissions combined: 0 g/km)**
+(EQC 400: combined power consumption: 21.3-20.2 kWh/100 km; combined CO₂ emissions: 0 g/km**)

 Basis for the preparation of a life cycle assessment is the ISO standard 14040 of the International Organization for Standardization (ISO).
 The international standard defines the rules of methodology.
 Afterwards, the analysis follows four stages: Target definition and investigation framework, life cycle inventory, impact assessment and evaluation.

 What are the steps behind an environmental check?

 We look at the life cycle of a vehicle - from the cradle to the grave.
 In other words, from the extraction of raw materials, the production of individual components, the assembly of the vehicle, driving operation, fuel or electricity production, right through to recycling.
 In the so-called Life Cycle Inventory, we prepare a complete and transparent input-output analysis for each vehicle: How many materials and energy resources are consumed?
 The outputs include all emissions such as CO₂, nitrogen oxides, sulphur dioxide, waste, wastewater or overburden from the mining of materials.
 I am in contact with a great many colleagues inside and outside our Group: with buyers, suppliers, logistics specialists, production and of course with many developers.